Adversarial Tradeoffs in Robust State Estimation: Abstract

 \section{Abstract}

 Adversarially robust training has been shown to reduce the susceptibility of learned models to targeted input data perturbations.
 However, it has also been observed that such adversarially robust models suffer a degradation in accuracy when applied to unperturbed data sets, leading to a robustness-accuracy tradeoff.
-In this paper, we provide sharp and interpretable characterizations of such robustness-accuracy tradeoffs for linear inverse problems.
-In particular, we provide an algorithm to find the optimal adversarial perturbation given data, and develop tight upper and lower bounds on the adversarial loss in terms of the standard (non-adversarial) loss and the spectral properties of the resulting estimator.
-Further, motivated by the use of adversarial training in reinforcement learning, we define and analyze the \emph{adversarially robust Kalman Filtering problem.} We apply a refined version of our general theory to this problem, and provide the first characterization of robustness-accuracy tradeoffs in a setting where the data is generated by a dynamical system.
-In doing so, we show a natural connection between a filter's robustness to adversarial perturbation and underlying control theoretic properties of the system being observed, namely the spectral properties of its observability gramian.
+Inspired by recent progress in the adversarial machine learning literature which characterize such tradeoffs in simple settings, we develop tools to quantitatively study the performance-robustness tradeoff between nominal and robust state estimation.
+In particular, we define and analyze a novel \emph{adversarially robust Kalman Filtering problem.} We show that in contrast to most problem instances in adversarial machine learning, we can precisely derive the adversarial perturbation in the Kalman Filtering setting.
+We provide an algorithm to find this perturbation given data realizations, and develop upper and lower bounds on the adversarial state estimation error in terms of the standard (non-adversarial) estimation error and the spectral properties of the resulting observer.
+Through these results, we show a natural connection between a filter's robustness to adversarial perturbation and underlying control theoretic properties of the system being observed, namely the spectral properties of its observability gramian.